Barr Torches Trump

 In a nutshell, Barr’s argument boils down to Trump simply not having the right temperament for the office.
 He writes, “He has neither the temperament nor persuasive powers to provide the kind of positive leadership that is needed.”

-Seeming to prove Barr’s point, Trump spoke at CPAC over this past weekend and once again brought up his “stolen election” gripe — clearly an issue with which he has failed to come to grips.
-He observed, “As everyone understands, this horrific disaster [in Ukraine] would never have happened if our election was not rigged and if I was the president.”
-He’s absolutely right that he would have been better than Biden regarding Ukraine, but he seems to be aiming to outdo Hillary Clinton in the pathetic personal airing of grievances.
+Seeming to prove Barr’s point, Trump spoke at CPAC over this past weekend and once again brought up his “stolen election” gripe — clearly an issue with which continues to use as a rallying point.
+Trump observed, “As everyone understands, this horrific disaster [in Ukraine] would never have happened if our election was not rigged and if I was the president.”
+He’s absolutely right, but as Mark Alexander has detailed, Trump continues to focus on the wrong fraud.